JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 ### Bootstrap 4 Installation {#packer-adv-shiny-vue-bs4}

-Next, we can install Bootstrap 4; we'll use [bootstrap-vue](https://bootstrap-vue.org/) which contains a lot of Bootstrap 4 components for Vue.
+Next, we can install Bootstrap 4; we'll use [bootstrap-vue](https://bootstrap-vue.org/) which contains a lot of Bootstrap 4 components for Vue\index{Vue}.
 We won't be using any CDN here, so we install those dependencies as production.

 ```r
 packer::npm_install("bootstrap-vue", "bootstrap", scope = "prod")